-Note: It is important to note ACT does NOT automatically register students for the new test date.
+Note: It is important to note ACT does NOT automatically register students for a new test date if their test was postponed or canceled.
 This is why it is necessary for students to check their email accounts frequently (and spam folders), and follow new registration procedures when they receive the ACT message.
-It should be duly noted students may actually receive an email even before the official ACT website is updated.

 If a student can't or doesn't wish to take the ACT on a newer test date, they can receive a refund.
 In addition, students who initially registered with a Fee Waiver will not be required to pay a fee when they register for a new test date.

 Students that requested a Test Information Release (TIR) for a 'Non-Saturday and Special testing' situation can still do so for their new test date.